Rahul0Singh0/DBMS/README.md

 # Introduction to DBMS
 ### Data
 Data is referred to as the collection of raw facts or figures that can be processed to derive meaning or knowledge.
 It is a collection of information gathered by observations, measurements, research, or analysis.
 In simpler terms, data is any fact that can be stored, e.g., "EXY", "12", etc.

 ### Information
 * Data when processed becomes Information.
 * Information is the knowledge obtained from investigating, studying, or instructing data.
-For example, "Raj" is just data that can be written in a register, but when assigned to a person, it becomes information, i.e., the name of that man.

 <b>For Example:</b> Consider the string “orange”.
 Here, it could mean a color or a fruit.
 This term “orange” is data.
 However, if we say “color orange” or “fruit orange”, it becomes information.

 ## Database